• Follow Us

 Heritage Park

-Situated at the heart of the city of Agartala, this 12-acre picturesque park is a must-visit place here.
+Situated at the heart of the city of Agartala, this 12-acre picturesque park is a must-visit place.
 The park has a beautiful and well-maintained garden and a more than one-kilometre-long scenic pathway ideal for a walk.
-Apart from the eye-catching landscapes, greenery and beauty of the garden the park preserve the essence of the social and cultural aspects of the state.
+Apart from the eye-catching landscapes, surrounding greenery and beauty of the park that preserves the essence of the social and cultural aspects of the state.
 The park has nine miniature representation of the nine famous heritage site of Tripura which includes Ujjayanta Palace, Neermahal, the temple of Tripura Sundari, Unakoti hill sculptures, Mahamuni, Chaturdashi Devta temple, Debtamura Hill Sculptures, Chandrapur Mosque and the relics of Pilak.
 Apart from this, the park has an impressive collection of indigenous trees and blooming flowers.
 The park houses some outstanding wood and stone craftworks.
 The entry gate of the park which represents a systematic blend of tribal and urban culture itself is an excellent example of the rich heritage of the state.

 Chaturdashi Temple or Temple of fourteen Gods

 Located in the Old City this famous temple of fourteen deities was built by King Krishna Manikya in the year 1761.
-The temple is known as Chaudda devata mandir as fourteen deities are worshipped here.
+The temple is known as Chaudda Devata Mandir as fourteen deities are worshipped here.
 In the Kokborok which is the native language of the state, these deities have different names but they are originally the local forms of popular Hindu gods and goddesses.
 The 14 deities inside the temple are Brahma, Vishnu, Shiva, Durga, Lakshmi, Kartikeya, Saraswati, Ganesha, Samudra, Prithvi, Agni, Ganga, Himadri, and Kamadeva.
 All the idols are made of alloy except the idol of Lord Shiva which is made of silver.
 This temple is regarded as one of the holiest places in the city.
 Devotees from all over the state and the neighbouring state visit this temple.

 Another important feature of the idols is that none of them has a full-body structure.
 The idols worshipped here contain only the head.
 The Chaturdashi Temple has a beautiful structure with typical Bengal-style flat roofs.
 Also, the village hut-shaped structure clearly shows the influence of Bengal.
 The dome of the temple though resembles with Buddhist stupa.